Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Technical Lemmas

-is a smoothing pseudodifferential operator.
-By Lemma \ref{quantbound}, we have the desired quantitative bound, where $N=100$, and $K$ depends on $N=100$, a fixed constant, and the given size of $f$.
-The same proof works to get arbitrary exponent $N$ instead. \end{proof} Note that in the previous lemma, the order of the bump functions in the composition was unimportant.
-The only essential fact was disjointness of support. \begin{lemma} Let $\mathcal{A}$ be a collection of cubes all at level $j$.
+where $R_j$ is an error term satisfying $\abs{R_j}\leq K2^{-200j}$.
+By Lemma \ref{quantbound}, we have a quantitative bound on the Sobolev smoothing operator that appears, thus proving our desired inequality.
+The same proof works to get an arbitrarily negative exponent in the error term instead. \end{proof} Note that in the previous lemma, the order of the bump functions in the composition was unimportant.
+The only essential fact was disjointness of support. \begin{lemma} Let $\mathcal{A}$ be a collection of cubes at level $j$ covering a measurable set $E$.
 For any $f\in L^2$, we have:

 \end{lemma} \begin{proof} We notice that

 \end{proof}